Semi-metric portfolio optimization: a new algorithm reducing simultaneous asset shocks: Introduction

 Modern portfolio theory provides a framework for determining an allocation of weights in an investment portfolio by optimizing a specific objective function.
-The idea was first introduced by \cite{Markowitz1952}, and has progressed considerably since then.
-Markowitz' fundamental contribution was the concept of diversification among stock portfolios, rather than analyzing risk and return on an individual security basis.
+The idea was first introduced by \cite{Markowitz1952} and has progressed considerably since then.
+Markowitz' fundamental contribution was the concept of diversification among stock portfolios, rather than analyzing risk and return on an individual security basis, one of the most seminal breakthroughs in econometrics.
 One of the most notable advancements was the work of \cite{Sharpe1966}, who proposed a measure of risk-adjusted returns in financial portfolios, the Sharpe ratio.
 This ratio is an indication of the potential reward in any candidate investment relative to its risk.
 The standard mathematical representation of the Sharpe ratio is the following optimization problem: given a collection of $n$ assets, let $R_i$ be the historical returns for the $i$th asset in a collection, $\Sigma$ be the matrix of historical covariances between stocks, $R_{f}$ the risk-free rate, and $w_i$ the weights of the portfolio.
-One maximizes the Sharpe ratio:
+One maximizes the Sharpe ratio, which we define by the following optimization problem: